Spiritbadger/devops_coe_k8s/README.md

 Contains source code and Dockerfile for creating a Postgres database image with initial data.

 ### Usage
 All the Docker images needed for the application are already pre-built and found in Dockerhub.
 No need to build anything.

+Before deploying anything, define a secret for Postgres password with command:

+*kubectl create secret generic pgpassword --from-literal PGPASSWORD=<replace_with_your_secret_password>*

-Just apply configuration files with:
+Then just apply configuration files with:

 *kubectl apply -f complex-k8s/k8s*